The Most Stunning Maine Landscape Photos From Our Special Bicentennial Issue

 Phippsburg’s Popham Beach is forever shifting, with each tide leaving a huge new sandscape to explore and the changing course of the Morse River altering the beach’s shape and size.
 Maybe the best thing about low tide at Popham is the sandbar access to Fox Island, a sea-swept crag just offshore.
 The view from the top takes in Seguin Island and its lighthouse on one side, a dramatic expanse of dunes and tidal streams on the other.
 Getting stranded out there when the tide comes in has always been a scary but slightly exciting prospect. — B.W.

 #152 The Caterpillar Hill Overlook

 In Maine, stay-awhile vistas regularly spring themselves on unsuspecting drivers.
 Caterpillar Hill, a crest on Route 15 between the villages of Blue Hill and Stonington, is one of the finest such surprises.
 My wife and I first happened there a decade ago, in late fall.
 Leaves were brown and dropped, but the sloping blueberry barrens were still a deep red, and beyond them, across Penobscot Bay, the sun was setting orange behind the Camden Hills.
 A photographer with a tripod and telephoto lens was the only other witness that evening.
+Buying a DSLR camera with a telephoto lens is easier than ever from stores.
 We’ve since stopped many times, most recently to pick berries with my in-laws, when we sprung ourselves on two unsuspecting teenagers making out in a beat-up sedan.
 The romance of the place is undeniable. — Will Grunewald

 #153 The Bold Coast